-Jet2 (.jet2plc.com) has struggled with ongoing delays to the full reopening of the leisure travel market.
+Jet2 (jet2plc.com) has struggled with ongoing delays to the full reopening of the leisure travel market.
 However, Dan thinks that it should achieve market share gains in time, as weaker players leave the industry.
 TUI, for instance, is in a precarious financial position.
 The stock is not without risk and the position is sized accordingly.

 Of the others, Masimo, which makes devices to measure oxygen levels in blood amongst other things, benefitted from a COVID-19-related surge in business which is now easing off.
-The two hydrogen plays - ITM and Ceres Power have suffered from profit-taking.
+Two companies focused on the hydrogen industry - ITM and Ceres Power have suffered from profit-taking.